LEXtoday City Guide Live Banner

 Goodfellas, Two locations

-Arguably the closest thing to a slice of New York pie, this pizza joint is the place to be.
+As a former New Yorker, City Editor Sam knows where to find the closest thing to a slice of New York pie.
 Head to the Distillery District for a sit-down, date night vibe or swing by its OG spot on 110 N. Mill St. to grab a to-go pie.
-City Editor Aayat recommends going with a classic slice of cheese + breadstick (don’t forget the garlic sauce.)
+You can never go wrong with a slice, a coke, and a breadstick (don’t forget the garlic butter.)

 Puccini’s, Two locations